Types of schools

 Grading Scale Equivalency

-Grades in Spain are assigned on a 10-point scale.
-Here are the equivalent U.S. letter grades:
+Grades in France are assigned on a 20-point scale.
+Here are the most common equivalent U.S. letter grades:

 Teachers do not have their own classrooms, but move from classroom to classroom each period while students remain in the same classroom all day.